OctoConsulting/18f-ads-pool-3/README.md

 In addition, the team performed the following activities during this sprint:
 * Identified high level features required to meet the needs of the users
 * Decomposed the features into user and technical stories that could be completed in a single sprint
-* Created a product vision and roadmap for delivery of features in multiple releases (Link)
+* Created a product vision and roadmap for delivery of features in multiple releases (<https://github.com/OctoConsulting/18f-ads-pool-3/blob/master/docs/Agile/Epic%20Feature%20Story%20Breakdown%20-%20Day%204%20Release%204.JPG>)

 ### Sprint # 1..N (Sprinting) ###
 The prototype was iteratively built using an Agile approach; the development team using Scrum while the UI/UX and DevOps teams tracked their work using Kanban to ensure they stay ahead of the development team.
 The team initially planned for 3 production releases of the prototype.
-Features were planned for each Release, and individual stories for each feature were slotted in sprints within each Release (Links to pictures).
+Features were planned for each Release, and individual stories for each feature were slotted in sprints within each Release (<https://github.com/OctoConsulting/18f-ads-pool-3/tree/master/docs/Agile>).
 The team made adjustments to the product based on user feedback after each demo to the users.
 The team also made adjustments to the product during the implementation by collaborating with the users while working within the constraints imposed by the APIs.
 For example, we proposed an alternate set of features to the users when the FDA API could not provide some of the data needed for a specific features requested.

-User stories were documented in a product backlog, with multiple versions reflecting the changing features identified by our users (Link to backlog).
+User stories were documented in a product backlog, with multiple versions reflecting the changing features identified by our users (<https://github.com/OctoConsulting/18f-ads-pool-3/blob/master/docs/Agile/Product%20Backlog%20Pool%203%20v6.xlsx>).
 The team planned stories to be completed in each sprint, estimating each story using points, and reviewed completed stories with the Product Manager.
-At the end of each sprint, a product demo was conducted, feedback collected, product deployed to production, and a sprint review and retrospective completed (Link to retrospectives).
+At the end of each sprint, a product demo was conducted, feedback collected, product deployed to production, and a sprint review and retrospective completed (<https://github.com/OctoConsulting/18f-ads-pool-3/tree/master/docs/Agile>).
 All user and design documentation necessary for the execution of the sprint was constantly updated.

 <p align="center">
 <img src="https://github.com/OctoConsulting/18f-ads-pool-3/blob/master/docs/Agile/Teamwork.JPG?raw=true" width="250"/>